Marie Thérèse Geoffrin: Conception

-This representation has been debased by much of the recent literature.
-Janet Burke and Margaret Jacob write that by placing only, "a handful of selfless salonnières (such as Geoffrin) at the centre of Enlightenment history, Goodman is effectively obliterating a wider version of the Enlightenment cultural practices as well as downgrading "all other seemingly enlightened woman."
-Antoine Lilti, in countering many of Goodman's arguments, would debase the idea that Madame Geoffrin acted as a participant in the new sociability of Enlightenment society.
-Instead he claims that the politeness and gift giving would have been unthinkable without the presences of fashionable men of letters, which attracted to her salon the finest representatives of the Parisian and European aristocracy, and which permitted her to appear as a protector of talents and an accomplished socialite."
+This representation has been questioned by more the recent literature on the Enlightenment.
+Janet Burke and Margaret Jacob write that by placing only "a handful of selfless salonnières (such as Geoffrin) at the centre of Enlightenment history, Goodman is effectively obliterating a wider version of the Enlightenment cultural practices as well as downgrading 'all other seemingly enlightened women.'"
+Antoine Lilti, in countering many of Goodman's arguments, would refute the idea that Madame Geoffrin acted as a participant in the new sociability of Enlightenment society.
+Instead, he claims that the politeness and gift-giving would have been unthinkable without the presence of fashionable men of letters, which, in turn, attracted the finest representatives of both Parisian and European aristocracy to her salon.
+Madame Geoffrin's association with these aristocrats permitted her to appear as a protector of talents and an accomplished socialite.